mit-dci/opencbdc-tctl/README.md

 ![Screenshot schedule test run](docs/03-schedule-test-01.png)

 In the `Parameters` section of this screen, you can see a great number of parameters that the system can be configured with.
-The default values are the values used for the scalability benchmarks in the paper, so we can leave them untouched for now.
+For the `Code commit` parameter, you should select the one labeled `Initial Commit` as this mirrors the code used to produce the results of the paper.
+For everything else, default values are the values used for the scalability benchmarks in the paper, so we can leave them untouched for now.
 Other benchmarks from the paper such as the ones demonstrating the effect of increased double spends, different UTXO set sizes, the effects of having many inputs or many outputs in transactions, can be reproduced with some of these parameters altered.
 The exact purpose for each parameter is shown when hovering over the parameter name (TODO!).

 In the next section, titled `Roles` we will have to decide on the roles we want to run, which instance type (launch template) to use for them, and where to run them geographically.
 For reproducing the paper plot point, we will compose the system as follows: